-Apportionment Plates - Specific kinds of license plates are issued for second division vehicles.
+Apportioned Plates - Specific kinds of license plates are issued for second division vehicles.
 License plates for second division vehicles are issued for the fiscal year beginning July 1 and ending June 30.
-Apportioned plates and prorate plates/decals are issued for the calendar year beginning January 1 and ending December 31.
-Semitrailer plates are five-year calendar plates.
+Apportioned plates are issued for the registration year beginning April 1 and ending March 31.
+Semitrailer plates are permanent plates.